cakephp/docs/pt/orm/retrieving-data-and-resultsets.rst

     $authorList = $results->combine('id', 'author.name');

 The :doc:`/core-libraries/collections` chapter has more detail on what can be done with result sets using the collections features.
-The :ref:`format-results` section show how you can add calculated fields, or replace the result set.
+The `format-results` section show how you can add calculated fields, or replace the result set.

 Getting the First & Last Record From a ResultSet